-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 Samsung Galaxy Note 20 Ultra

 If you're a loyal Galaxy Note buyer, the Note 20 Ultra is probably the best possible version you could have hoped for.
-Featuring a much-improved S Pen experience, a huge camera upgrade over previous Note versions, and every possible spec you could ask for, this $1300 monolith is worth the price of admission.
+Featuring a much-improved S Pen experience, a huge camera upgrade over previous Note versions, and every possible spec you could ask for, this expensive monolith is worth the price of admission.
 You just have to know you need it.

 Samsung Galaxy Note 20 Ultra Getting started with your new phone

-It's safe to say that the Galaxy Note 20 Ultra is a beastly phone, and whether you're brand new to the Note series or are coming form a model that's a few years old, chances are you'll need some help navigating through all of the phone's best features, and deciding which accessories to buy.
+It's safe to say that the Galaxy Note 20 Ultra is a beastly phone, and whether you're brand new to the Note series or are coming from a model that's a few years old, chances are you'll need some help navigating through all of the phone's best features, and deciding which accessories to buy.

 Cases and accessories

-If you're in the market for a case, we've rounded up the best Galaxy Note 20 Ultra cases, and are updating our list weekly as more options become available.
+If you're in the market for a case, we've rounded up the best Galaxy Note 20 Ultra cases.
 We also have a roundup of the best screen protectors for your Note 20 Ultra if the one that comes with your phone isn't enough.

 As for accessories, we've rounded up the best wireless chargers for your new Note 20 as well as the best microSD cards so you can expand your storage.

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: